-Evidence will be initially sent to the Clerk, who will then circulate the documentation to all parties, including the Complaints Appel Panel members, along with an order of proceedings.
+Evidence will be initially sent to the Clerk, who will then circulate the documentation to all parties, including the Complaints Appeal Panel members, along with an order of proceedings.
 All written evidence must be received by the Clerk no later than 10 working days in advance of the hearing.
 The Clerk will distribute the written evidence to the relevant parties no later than 5 working days in advance of the hearing.

 It is for the Complaints Appeal Panel to decide how to conduct the proceedings of the appeal, which should be reasonably informal so that all parties can present their case effectively.
+The Complaints Appeal Panel reserve the right to speak with or meet the Investigator, Complaints Coordinator and/or decision maker from Stage 2, where appropriate as part of this appeal.

 If possible, the Complaints Appeal Panel will resolve the complainants' appeal immediately without the need for further investigation.
 Where further investigation is required, the Complaints Appeal Panel will decide how it should be carried out.